Samsung Galaxy S22 vs Nothing Phone (2)

 Who should buy each?

-Choose the Samsung Galaxy S22 if: you love a compact design for one-handed use, you want a camera with a dedicated telephoto lens for better photography, or you need a phone that’s water-resistant with an IP68 rating.
+Choose the Samsung Galaxy S22 if: you want a compact phone for one-handed use, you shoot a lot of photos with optical zoom, or you prefer a higher IP68 water resistance rating.

 Conclusion